madgik/exareme2/documentation/algorithms-user-guide.md

 ## Memory efficiency

-The whole point of translating Python functions into database UDFs (see [UDF registry and decorator options](#udf-registry-and-decorator-options)) is to avoid unnecessary data copying, as the database can transfer data to UDFs with zero cost.
-If we are not careful when writing `udf` functions, we could end up performing numerous unnecessary copies of the original data, effectively canceling the zero-cost transfer.
+Worker UDFs receive a pandas `DataFrame` materialized by the runtime (see [UDF registry and decorator options](#udf-registry-and-decorator-options)).
+If we are not careful when writing `udf` functions, we could end up performing numerous unnecessary copies of the original data, effectively inflating memory usage.

 For example, say we want to compute the product of three matrices, `A`, `B` and `C`, and then sum the elements of the final resulting matrix.
 The result is a